 The underlying risks, legal aspects, and capital requirements of hedge funds make them completely different from ordinary businesses.
 Typically, hedge funds are started by highly experienced investment managers skilled in complex investment strategies.

-According to a report by Grant Thornton, one of the largest accounting firms in the United States, establishing a hedge fund startup in the U.S. costs anywhere between $50,000 and $150,000.
+According to a report by Grant Thornton, one of the largest accounting firms in the United States, establishing a hedge fund startup in the US costs anywhere between $50,000 and $150,000.
 A crucial aspect of starting a hedge fund is legal compliance, which requires the right kind of attorney.

-The bottom line is that starting a hedge fund requires significantly more money than ordinary business, advanced investment skills, and some luck.
+The bottom line is that starting a hedge fund requires significantly more money than an ordinary business, advanced investment skills, and some luck.

 Read More